 4. Eventually the family settled in the "Clapton" area and Dave grew up nearby guitarist Adrian Smith who became his childhood friend.

 5. Dave became interested in music at the age of 15, after hearing Jimi Hendrix's "Voodoo Chile" on the radio.
 He said that since then everything has changed for him.
-He left school, began to grow his hair, he was roaming through record stores and listening to a lot of music, while at the same time he began to play the guitar.
+He left school, and began to grow his hair, he was roaming through record stores, and listening to a lot of music, while at the same time he began to play the guitar.

 8. After Smith saw the attention Dave was getting from the girl fans, he decided to learn to play the guitar and purchased Dave's old guitar for £ 5.

 9. In 1972, Dave and Adrian Smith formed the band "Evil Ways" which later changed its name to "Urchin".

 10. In 1974 Dave left the band and joined "Electric Gas".
 Later he moved to the punk band "The Secret", with which he recorded his first single "The Young Ones" and later the demo "Café De Dance" under the pseudonym "Reggie Mental".

 11. In 1976 he successfully auditioned for "Iron Maiden", but the two guitarists who were then in the band Dave Sullivan and Terry Rance objected and gave bassist Steve Harris an ultimatum.
 Harris preferred Murray over the two.
 He noted that Sullivan and Rance left him no choice because Dave was the best guitarist he ever worked with.